 - Take it slow when you do foam rolling.
 You have to work it out slowly to release muscle tension.

 - If you feel some tenderness or pain when rolling, you want to focus more on that site.
 That sore muscle could be “knotted”, and you want to release that tension.
 So, work more on it until you feel the pain go away.

 - Remember to breathe while doing your routine.
 Especially when you hit a painful area, breathe deeply and go on with your routine.

 - You can use a yoga mat or any non-skid mat as you go on with rolling.
-This will avoid the roller from sliding off while you are using it.
+This will prevent the roller from sliding off while you are using it.

-If you are a beginner in foam rolling, the videos provided above will surely give you good tips for starters.
+If you are a beginner in foam rolling, the videos provided above will surely give you good starters tips.

 Have you tried out foam rolling?
 How did it go?
 Tell us your story in the comment box below!